 Fruits and Vegetables

 Low-cost protein sources are critical for sticking to your budget.
-“Dried beans, lentils and peas are a great option for protein and to stretch the food dollar,” says Dee Sandquist, MS, RDN, LD, CDE, spokesperson for the Academy of Nutrition and Dietetics.
-They can stand alone or be used as a substitute for ground beef dishes to keep the protein but reduce the expense of meat.
+Great choices for protein while staying under budget are dried beans, lentils and peas.
+Alone or used as a substitute for ground beef dishes, these are options to keep the protein but reduce the expense of meat.

 Ancient grains are all the rage, but tried-and-true favorites cost less while offering great nutrition.
-Sandquist recommends corn and rice for everyday options.
+Corn and rice are good everyday options.
 Supermarket sales and buying in bulk allow you to supplement with more expensive gluten-free grains such as quinoa, millet and buckwheat.

 When it comes to saving on milk products, what is important is how you buy.
 For yogurt, purchase the plain variety in bulk to save money.
-For additional savings, Lemond recommends buying generic milk brands, purchasing blocks of cheese in lieu of pre-shredded and using powdered milk for recipes.
+For additional savings, buy generic milk brands, purchasing blocks of cheese in lieu of pre-shredded and using powdered milk for recipes.

 Meal Planning Tips